IgniteUI/igniteui-documentation/topics/02_Controls/igCombo/01_igCombo_Getting_Started.md

 ###Introduction

-The following steps demonstrate how to configure basic options and bind to data using both jQuery and the ASP.NET MVC Helper.
+The following steps demonstrate how to configure basic options and bind to data using both jQuery and ASP.NET MVC.

 ###Preview